rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

 0. Set Up at Least One Thread Group and Sampler

+   Unlike LoadRunner, a JMeter
+   thread group contains both the automated script (URLs, etc.) and the load scenario.

-   A thread group is where you specify the number of users to simulate.
+   In thread groups is defined the number of users to simulate.
 Each user is emulated by each thread.

-   Set the ramp-up period to tell JMeter how long it should take to reach all of the threads that you’ve chosen.
+   The ramp-up period tells JMeter how long it should take to reach the desired number of threads chosen.

-   You can also set the number of iterations to process each user in the group with the Loop Count.
+   Set the number of iterations to process each user in the group with the Loop Count.

+   Click on the thread group to see the load configurations.
+Expand a thread group to see the steps of the load script.

 0. Set up Samplers